 Students who need special housing accommodations related to a disability or medical condition should complete the Special Housing Accommodations for a Disability Form.

 Requests for Service or Assistance Animals

 Students may request a Service or Assistance Animal as an accommodation for a disability through Student Accessibility Resources.
-Please see the Service and Assistance Animal Policy for SMC here.
-The form to request to have an assistance animal in campus housing or to register to have a service animal on campus is found here.
+Please see the Service and Assistance Animal Policy for SMC.
+The forms to request to have an assistance animal in campus housing or to register to have a service animal on campus are below.

 Testing Accommodations/ Guidelines

 Students who are registered with Accessibility Resources and have testing accommodations for a disability are welcome to take tests in the Accessibility Resources testing areas.

 - Requests to take tests in AR must be received from the student at least 2 business days prior to the test.

 - The student must also ask the professor about taking the test in AR.